 Why is a particular patient unable to comply?
 We need to take the time to connect with and understand our patients; we need to have conversations, put ourselves in their shoes, and then find methods to boost patient engagement and enhance overall patient satisfaction.

 Roughly 40 million U.S. adults read at a junior high school level.
-However, most healthcare directions are written in much more complex language (usually in tiny fonts) which cause confusion and increase non-compliance, particularly among aging populations.
-To fully engage patients, we need to make sure they can comprehend the instructions we’re giving them.
+However, most healthcare directions are written in much more complex language (usually in tiny fonts), which causes confusion and increases non-compliance, particularly among aging populations.
+To fully engage patients, we need to make sure they can comprehend our giving instructions.

 What Does it All Mean?

-At the end of the day, an engaged patient has superior outcomes, reduced costs of care, and greater satisfaction overall.
-The more you can develop a culture beyond the clinical atmosphere to one that connects both patient and provider through a digital culture of wellness, communication and personalization, the more your patients and your practice will benefit.
+At the end of the day, the engaged patient has superior outcomes, reduced costs of care, and greater satisfaction overall.
+The more you can develop a culture beyond the clinical atmosphere to connect both patient and provider through a digital culture of wellness, communication, and personalization, the more your patients and your practice will benefit.

-Patients demand experiences be more custom to them, and one of the best ways to deliver is to keep them engaged outside of the office, leverage technology and utilize the proper language to drive your points and treatment plans home.
+Patients demand experiences to be more custom to them.
+One of the best ways to deliver is to keep them engaged outside of the office, leverage technology, and utilize the proper language to drive your points and treatment plans home.